Tucson

 he shares his passion and some of his favorite and most significant projects.
 If

-you’ve enjoyed Barrio Murals with us before, this more-or-less
+you’ve enjoyed Barrio Murals with us long ago and/or Tucson

 Tucson’s public art, the good, the bad, and the ugly!